IMMANOJ31/TechBridge-Supply-System/README.md

-**🚀 TechBridge Supply System**
+🚀 TechBridge Supply System

-    TechBridge Supply System is a vendor and purchase management application with separate Admin and User modules, purchase workflow, email notifications, OTP-based password reset, and Swagger API documentation.
+    TechBridge Supply System is a vendor and purchase management application with separate Admin and User modules,purchase workflow, email notifications, OTP-based password reset, and Swagger API documentation.
 The system is built using Spring MVC, JPA, Hibernate, MySQL, and a Bootstrap-based UI.

-**📌 Overview**
+📌 Overview

     This application handles vendor operations and purchase requests with two roles: